NEW YORK (TheStreet) -- Here are 10 things you should know for Friday, Aug. 1:

 1. -- U.S. stock futures continued their downward slump from Thursday, as investors looked eagerly to the nonfarm jobs report to be released today and to the conclusion of a major earnings week.

 European stocks were sinking, depressed by soft manufacturing numbers in the eurozone, stronger sanctions against Russia and fears of a hike in U.S. interest rates.

 The WTO treaty reform was approved in December's meeting in Bali, Indonesia, but last-minute complaints from India derailed the July 31 ratification deadline.
-The deal would have added $1 trillion and 21 million jobs to the economy
+The deal would have added $1 trillion and 21 million jobs to the economy, some said.

 The next step in the process is unclear, as some countries have called for ratification of the treaty without India, and others have refused to continue without India's agreement.